5 Surprising Ways Wheat Ruins Your Health

 However, most doctors do not investigate the underlying causes.

-New research shows Celiac disease and gluten intolerance are linked to depression and mood disorders.
+New research shows testing positive for Celiac disease and gluten intolerance are linked to depression and mood disorders.

 They’re also linked to anxiety.
 Once gluten is removed from a person’s diet, these issues disappear.